11 Best Email Marketing Software Options for Small Businesses

 The pricing ranges from $1,000 per month to $3,000 per month.
 There is no free trial or free plan.

 The integration with a service like Salesforce could be a primary reason to use a more expensive service such as Pardot.

-Beyond that, this might not be the best choice for a business only looking to collect emails and send them newsletters.
+Pardot might not be the best choice for a company only looking to collect emails and send newsletters.

 Another email service you might not have heard about is Emma.